evkx/evkx.github.io/content/models/subaru/solterra/Solterra_AWD/_index.md

 ---
 title: Subaru Solterra AWD
 linktitle: "Solterra AWD"
 description: "Subaru Solterra AWD is an all-electric SUV with a WLTP range of up to 466 km (290 miles).
-EVKX.net has all the details. "
+EVKX.net has all the details."
 weight: 10
 hidden: true
 shownavtabs: true